Table of Contents

 Blend fresh or frozen berries into the filling for a fruity cheesecake, or layer them between the crust and filling for a surprise burst of flavor. - Nut Butter Infusion:

-Add a dollop of almond or peanut butter to the filling for a rich, nutty flavor.
+Add an almond or peanut butter dollop to the filling for a rich, nutty flavor.

 Seasonal Cheesecake Ideas